 3.5 DRILL: Remote Assessment and Consultation - Unmanned Tank Barge Applicability: Vessel custodian for unmanned tank barges carrying oil as cargo or fuel.
-Frequency: While operating in U.S. waters including the EEZ, no less than one annual exercise for individual tank barges, or quarterly exercises for tank barge fleets covered by one response plan.
+Frequency: Triennially per plan holder while operating in U.S. waters including the EEZ.
 The remote assessment and consultation exercise is not required for vessels operating outside U.S. waters.
 Initiating Authority: Tank barge owner or operator, or designee, according to the procedure established in the VRP.
 Participating Elements: Vessel custodian and a vessel's VRP-designated shore-side personnel for activation of remote assessment and consultation services.
-Scope: Contact the SMFF remote assessor, by telephone, radio, or other means of communications to discuss a barge response scenario as detailed in the VRP.
+Scope: Contact the QI and/or the SMFF remote assessor as specified in the approved VRP, by telephone, radio, or other means of communications to discuss a barge response scenario as detailed in the VRP.
 Electronic messaging may be used for the initial contact only if communication by voice is not possible.
-A. Following VRP notification/activation procedures, the information communicated from the vessel custodian to the remote assessor identifies a general scenario type from the VRP's shipboard emergency procedures section (e.g., collision, excessive list, fire).
-B. Remote assessment and consultation for a fire scenario must be exercised at least once in every three year exercise cycle.
-Objectives: C. The remote assessor listed in the VRP (identified by contract and funding agreement) advises the vessel custodian what on-scene situational information would facilitate his or her preliminary assessment of the vessel's status, given the type of scenario.
+Objectives: A. Following VRP notification/activation procedures, the information communicated from the vessel custodian to the remote assessor identifies a general scenario type from the VRP's shipboard emergency procedures section (e.g., collision, excessive list, fire).
+B. Remote assessment and consultation for a fire scenario must be exercised triennially.
+C. The remote assessor listed in the VRP (identified by contract and funding agreement) advises the vessel custodian what on-scene situational information would facilitate his or her preliminary assessment of the vessel's status, given the type of scenario.
 D. Vessel and assessor establish a communication process that would support completion of the vessel's stability and structural integrity assessment through the use a salvage software program.
-E. For all applicable vessels and where there are different remote assessment resources contracted for salvage and for MFF, alternate an annual exercise involving the salvage remote assessor with an annual exercise involving the MFF remote assessor.
-Certification: Self-certification.
+E. For all applicable vessels and where there are different remote assessment resources contracted for salvage and for MFF separate exercises involving the salvage remote assessor and the MFF remote assessor must be conducted Certification: Self-certification.
 Verification: USCG COTP/FOSC.
 Records Retention: Three years.
-Records Location: Records to be kept on board the barge or with the VRP for the barge.
+Records Location: Records to be kept on board the barge and with the VRP for the barge.
 Evaluation: Self-evaluation.
 Owner or operator should conduct review to determine whether or not objectives have been met.
-NOTE: These exercises are to be conducted separately from the quarterly QI notification exercises but may be held in conjunction with a shipboard emergency procedures exercise.
+NOTE: These exercises may be conducted concurrently with the quarterly QI notification exercises or shipboard emergency procedures exercise.
 Credit: Plan holder may claim credit for this exercise when conducted in conjunction with other exercises, as long as all objectives are met, the exercise is evaluated, and a proper record is generated.
 Credit may be claimed for an actual response when these objectives are met, the response is evaluated, and a proper record is generated.